axelarnetwork/axelar-contract-deployments/deployment-automation/README.md

 - **Private Key**: Private key for transaction signing.
 This key needs to be properly funded to deploy and interact with smart contracts on the target chain.
 - **RPC URL**: Endpoint for blockchain interactions.
 - **Axelar RPC URL**: Endpoint for Axelar node interactions.
 - **Mnemonic**: Wallet mnemonic for key management.
 The deployer will need to have a properly funded Axelar wallet to perform deployments and proposals on the target Axelar network.
-The deploying wallet will be responsible for funding the validator reward pools that will support the chain.

 ### Custom Network Requirements